 Housing benefit overpayments

 Overpayments are benefit payments that have been paid out to people who are not entitled to them.
-Commonly the cause for this is people failing to tell us about changes in their circumstances.
+Often, the cause for this is people failing to tell us about changes in their circumstances.

-If we find that you have received an overpayment, your notification letter will be found online through your Citizen Access Benefits account.
+If we find you were overpaid, we will post your notification letter online.
+You can find it in your Citizen Access Benefits account.
 See our Citizen Access Benefits page to see how to do this.
 We will give you details of:

 • the reason for the overpayment